Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ## Interact with Substrate Front End

-> As the purpose of the demo is to illustrate the interaction between the OCWs and the GCF, we will lauch the garbled circuit production manualy using Pallet Interactor.
+> As the purpose of the demo is to illustrate the interaction between the OCWs and the GCF, we will lauch the garbled circuit generation manualy using Pallet Interactor.

-We use Pallet Interactor to pilot the configuration and generation of the circuits with GCF

-## 1. Generate with `ocwCircuit` the configuration display circuit
+## 1. Generate with `ocwCircuits` the configuration display circuit

 ### 1.1  Select ocwCircuit pallet and submitConfigDisplaySigned extrinsic